grantbergland/phase-1-javascript-project-mode/phase-1-javascript-project-mode/README (1).md

 ## Learning Goals

-- Design and architect features across a frontend
+X- Design and architect features across a frontend
-- Communicate and collaborate in a technical environment
-- Integrate JavaScript and an external API
+X- Communicate and collaborate in a technical environment X- Integrate JavaScript and an external API
-- Debug issues in small- to medium-sized projects
+X- Debug issues in small- to medium-sized projects
-- Build and iterate on a project MVP
+?- Build and iterate on a project MVP

 ## Introduction

-Welcome to JavaScript Project Mode!
+X- Welcome to JavaScript Project Mode!

-You’ve worked so hard to get here and have learned a ton.
-Now it's time to bring it all together!
+X- You’ve worked so hard to get here and have learned a ton.
+Now it's time to X- bring it all together!

-For this project, you're going build a Single Page Application (**SPA**).
+X- For this project, you're going build a Single Page Application (**SPA**).
-Building this application will be challenging because it will integrate everything you've learned up to this point.
-Your frontend will be built with HTML, CSS, and JavaScript and will communicate with a public API.
+X- Building this application will be challenging because it will integrate X- everything you've learned up to this point.
+Your frontend will be built with X- HTML, CSS, and JavaScript and will communicate with a public API.

 ### Project Requirements

-1. Your app must be a HTML/CSS/JS frontend that accesses data from a public API or from a db.json file using json-server.
-Your API or db.json should return a collection of at least 5 objects with each object having at least 3 attributes.
+X 1.
+Your app must be a HTML/CSS/JS frontend that accesses data from a public API.
    All interactions between the client and the API should be handled asynchronously and use JSON as the communication format.
 Try to avoid using an API that requires a key.
 APIs that are free and require no authorization